Becksteinlab/AdKGromacsTutorial/README.rst

 For this tutorial we'll use Gromacs_ (version 5.1.3) to set up the system, run the simulation, and perform analysis.
-An initial structure is provided, which can be found in the :file:`tutorial/coord` directory, as well as the MDP files that are necessary for input to Gromacs in :file:`tutorial/templates`.
+An initial structure is provided, which can be found in the :file:`tutorial/templates` directory, as well as the MDP files that are necessary for input to Gromacs.
 The overall workflow consists of the following steps:

 1. Download tutorial files and set up working directories
    - Obtain structure 4AKE from PDB_
    - Generate a stripped PDB file containing only chain A and no crystal waters
 2. Solvate the protein system
    - Generate topology using default protonation states
    - Solvate in water in simulation cell (rhombic dodecahedron)
    - Add NaCl ions to neutralize and obtain final physiological concentration of 100 mM
 3. Perform energy minimization
 4. Perform position-restrained equilibration
 5. Run production MD in the NPT ensemble
 6. Visualize the trajectory
    - Center the protein in the box (periodic boundary conditions)
    - RMS-fit the protein in each snapshot to the first snapshot